 Place coil against the contralateral (left) surface of the head on the anterior portion of the scalp.

 Deliver a series of individual TMS pulses, systematically moving the location of the coil until twitches are visible in the FDI muscle and the recorded MEPs are stable and reliable.
+Stimulation intensity may be adjusted as needed during this phase to assist in locating the hotspot.

-Determine the subject’s motor threshold
+Determine the subject’s motor threshold.

 Find the minimum stimulator output strength that produces an MEP of greater than 50 µV on 5 out of 10 stimulations.
 Record this value.

-Measure the resting MEP amplitude
+Measure the resting MEP amplitude.

-Deliver a series of 10 TMS pulses, each separated by 15 seconds, in the absence of any stimulus to measure the baseline MEP amplitude.
+Deliver a series of 10 TMS pulses, each separated by 15 s, in the absence of any stimulus to measure the baseline MEP amplitude.

 Experimental task

-Play a series of 5-second video stimuli, one at a time
+Play a series of 5-s video stimuli, one at a time.

 There are three kinds of videos: hand movement observation, arm movement observation, and control.